mboudreaux123/mcneese-acm-aws-static-website-tutorial/README.md

 Live example: http://mboudreaux.s3-website-us-east-1.amazonaws.com/

-Edit the code on CodePen: [Link work-in-progress]
+Edit the code on CodePen: https://codepen.io/mboudreaux/pen/jOXBER

 ## 0. Preparation
 You can upload your own HTML and CSS files, just be sure to have at the minimum a HTML file to follow along.